LazyDM699/LazyDM699.github.io/_posts/2015-12-07-sword-burst.markdown

 **Duration**: Instantaneous

 You create a momentary circle of spectral blades that sweep around you.
-Each creature within range, other than you, must succeed on a Dexterity saving throw or take 1d6 force damage.
+Each creature within range, other than you, must succeed on a Dexterity saving throw or take 1d6 + your spellcasting modifier in force damage.

 This spell’s damage increases by 1d6 when you reach 5th level (2d6), 11th level (3d6), and 17th level (4d6).